Permutons, meanders, and SLE-decorated Liouville quantum gravity: Introduction

 The common feature of all the permutons we consider is that they can be represented in terms of a \textbf{Liouville quantum gravity (LQG)} surface decorated by a pair of coupled \textbf{Schramm-Loewner evolution (SLE)} curves.
 There is a vast literature concerning SLE and LQG, but not much prior knowledge of this literature is needed to understand this paper.
 All of the necessary background knowledge about SLE and LQG is explained in Section~\ref{sec-background}.
 Our proofs will only use relatively simple statements about these objects which we re-state as necessary and which can be taken as black boxes.

-\textbf{Acknowledgments.} We thank Rick Kenyon for helpful discussions on the uniform spanning tree.
+\textbf{Acknowledgments.} {We thank two anonymous referees and Yuanzheng Wang for helpful comments on an earlier version of this paper.} We thank Rick Kenyon for helpful discussions on the uniform spanning tree.
 We thank Tony Guttmann and Iwan Jensen for helpful discussions on numerical simulations.
 We thank Zhihan Li for coding the Markov chain Monte Carlo algorithm from \cite{heitsch2011meander} which was used to obtain the pictures in Figure~\ref{sim-menders-permuton} and the numerical simulations for Conjecture~\ref{conj-meander-lis-precise}.
 Part of the work on this paper was carried out during visits by J.B.\ to Chicago and Penn, by E.G.\ to Stanford, and by X.S.\ to Stanford.
 We thank these institutions for their hospitality.
+J.B.\ was partially supported by NSF grant DMS-2441646.
 E.G.\ was partially supported by a Clay research fellowship.
 X.S. was supported by the NSF grant DMS-2027986 and the NSF Career Award 2046514.